Taiwan is a blend of ancient cultures amid cutting-edge cities. It offers stunning mountains and temples that are perfect for slow travel.

 Several pieces in the permanent collection are stunning, like Daniel Lee’s mixed media Nightlife.
 It imitates the composition of The Last Supper but shows a seedy nightclub scene with human faces taking on animalistic features.

 The museum is one of Asia’s largest at 102,000 square meters.
 There’s also a spacious outdoor sculpture park and a branch of the famous Chun Shui Tang Teahouse, the inventors of bubble tea.

-My next stop is Treasure Hill Artist Village, a former squatters’ community where war veterans fleeing mainland China sought refuge.
+Treasure Hill Artist Village is a former squatters’ community where war veterans fleeing mainland China sought refuge.
 It’s now repurposed into an eco-friendly art village full of open studios, street murals and galleries.

 The once illegal settlement was developed into a community of artivists and reopened as an artist village in 2010.

 The grey houses clinging to the hillside are a maze full of hidden passageways leading to hip cafes and open studios.

 There are arts-in-residence programs where international creatives can leave their mark on this historic site.
 The space also hosts occasional farmers markets and music events.
 Steep stairs lead up to the rooftops or down passageways in a maze of flights.
 Once used as an air raid shelter, the village is a mix of hard concrete and vibrant art.

 Longshan Temple is one of the city’s most famous temples.